laravel-notification-channels/facebook/README.md

 Let's take an invoice-paid-notification as an example.
 You can now use the Facebook channel in your `via()` method, inside the InvoicePaid class.
 The `to($userId)` method defines the Facebook user, you want to send the notification to.

 Based on the details you add (text, attachments etc.) will determine automatically the type of message to be sent.
 For example if you only add `text()` then it will be a basic message; using `attach()` will turn this into a attachment message.
-Having `buttons` or `cards` will cahneg this to the `Button Template` and `Generic Template` respectivily
+Having `buttons` or `cards` will chaneg this to the `Button Template` and `Generic Template` respectivily

 ``` php
 use NotificationChannels\Facebook\FacebookChannel;